The lack of love and humility is now a tangible pain surrounding us.

 We seem to be unaware of our potential; one that lies within humility and kindness.
 All good, and real happiness, spring from these.
 Anger and separation, only begets more anger and separation.
 Maybe it is time we reflected on our daily motives, on humanity’s last two hundred years of learning, and on the full nature of the known history of humanity.
 Isn’t it time to be humble, be kind, and finally take an adult form…in the nobility of the beauty that lies within each of us?

-The concern for things, for safety, and to be right, has failed us.
+The concern for getting things, for safety, for social status, and to be right, has failed us.
 Surely the scared child of humanity, and the unsure and boisterous experimenting youth of the whole human creature, has had its time.
-Surely we understand now that humility and love become us, and realise these can create a human future worthy of our life experience and the human memory.
+Surely we understand now that humility and love become us, and realise these can create a human future worthy of our life experience; worthy of our long history and human memory.

 There are as many ideologies of life out there, as there are people it seems, and this too is adding to the breakdown.
 Arrogance does not befit humans or humanity.
-My theme of humility and love finds its antithesis in this aspect of lower motivation.
-Our world is awash with ideology separation, and being right; less so, seeking the truth together.
+My theme of humility and love finds its clear antithesis in this aspect of lower motivation.
+Our world is awash with idle talk, ideology, separation, and being right; less so, seeking the truth together.

-I am a Baha’i, and while life calls me to write, this revelation exists in how I see the world and in what I write.
-I find its beauty can call us to a higher place as humanity, and create unity and love.
+The Baha’i faith has its hold on my heart, and I find its beauty calls me to a higher place; to moderation, love, humility and the seeking of truth together.
 I believe it is worthy of at least some exploration, but of course, for me, it holds my heart and great hopes for all of us, as we wander through the current flux of humanity’s adolescence.

-I am writing this to be of service, and because humility has called to me deeply recently.
+Humility has called to me deeply recently, as it does at times in our lives.
 In humility, and being more surrounded by authentic love, is where my future, hopefully yours, and humanity’s, lies.
-The giving of more pure love to others is more what I seek to do, as I feel the great need for love around us strongly now.
+More in silence too.
+The giving of more pure love to others is more what I seek to do, as I feel the great need for love around us strongly right now.
 It flows out of us, so maybe we have been tardy if there is not enough of it in the world.

-To seek the truth together too, is superior, and humble; no matter how convinced we are of our view.
-Are we all not learning in the endless vastness of a universe beyond our small understanding, and in the miracle and complexity of the human creature?
-We sit within a miracle, within a miracle, and we somehow believe we know.
-I suggest we need to find more science and understanding, but together, and to develop that which is valuable and nurturing to each other and humanity.
+To seek the truth together, is superior, and humble; no matter how convinced we are of our view.
+Are we all not learning in an endless vastness of a universe beyond our small understanding, and within the miracle and complexity of the human creature?
+We sit within a miracle, within a miracle, and we somehow believe that we know.
+I suggest that we need to find more science and understanding, but together, and to develop that which is valuable and nurturing to each other and humanity.

-We need be human first, caring first, loving first, and a great family first, and so work in greater unity.
+We need be human first, caring first, loving first, and a great family first, then our knowledge may be of use to us.
 The greater our unity, the greater our potential, as a species; as a family.
 There is so much flux and strife and discord and opinion, and I believe it is killing us.
 Arrogance, selfishness, and fear, are diseases wracking the body of humanity; wracking each of us.

 There is a call in our pain, to a higher way, a kinder way, a loving way, and the pain will increase with the disease, until we have had enough, and in humility we gather together.
 The focus of life on money and animal satisfactions, beyond what is beneficial, is running rampant through our societies, and in our media.
 The considered norm seems lost in a dark place.
 It is no sweet meadow.